ExtensityAI/symbolicai/README.md

         return ['愛子', '和花'] # dummy implementation
 ```

 Should the neural computation engine not be able to compute the desired outcome, it will reach out to the `default` implementation or default value.
-If no default implementation or value was found, the Symbolic API would raise an exception.
+If no default implementation or value was found, the method call will raise an exception.

 ## Prompt Design

 The way all the above operations are performed is by using a `Prompt` class.
 The Prompt class is a container for all the information that is needed to define a specific operation.
 The Prompt class is also the base class for all other Prompt classes.

-Here is an example how to define a Prompt to enforce the neural computation engine on how to compare two values:
+Here is an example how to define a Prompt to enforce the neural computation engine for comparing two values:

 ```python
 class CompareValues(ai.Prompt):